apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 The following modules that were previously marked as deprecared are now removed from CAS and will no longer be supported, maintained or released:

-- OpenID
+- OpenID Protocol
+- Digest Authentication
-- Apache Shiro
+- Apache Shiro Authentication
-- Apache Fortress
+- Apache Fortress Authentication

 ## Other Stuff